djangodeployment/django-deployment-book/09-recovery1.rst

-   desired operation is extraction of files from an archive (as opposed to ``c``, which is the creation of an archive, or ``t``, which is for listing the contents of an archive); the ``z`` means that the archive is compressed (and should therefore be uncompressed); and ``f`` means that "the next argument in the command line is the archive name".
+   desired operation is extraction of files from an archive (as opposed to ``c``, which is the creation of an archive, or ``t``, which is for listing the contents of an archive); the ``z`` means that the archive is compressed; and ``f`` means that "the next argument in the command line is the archive name".
 I have long forgotten what it does if you don't specify the ``f`` option, but the default was something suitable for 1979, when the first version of ``tar`` was created and had to do with tape drives (in fact "tar" is short for "tape archiver").
-If more argument follow, they are names of files to extract from the archive.
+If more arguments follow, they are names of files to extract from the archive.
 Since we don't specify any, it will extract all files.
 In this particular archive, all contained files are in directory ``duplicity-$DUPLICITY_VERSION``, so ``tar`` creates the directory to put the files in there.

 Next, let's create a configuration directory: